All Those Little Rules

 You Don’t Have to Have Negative Space

-It's typically recommended to cultivate negative space—to leave portions of walls intentionally bare—in small rooms so that the eye has a chance to rest, but this can be limiting to those with large collections of artwork.
+It's typically recommended to cultivate negative space—to leave portions of walls intentionally bare—in small rooms so that the eye has a chance to rest.
+However, this can limit those with large collections of artwork.
 Arranging a gallery wall with many pieces of artwork can create major visual interest and, as a bonus, doesn't take up any precious floor space.
 If you're worried about a cluttered appearance, hang several larger works rather than many small ones.

 Multipurpose furniture is common in tiny digs for obvious practical and space-saving reasons.
 Don't, however, try to make every piece of furniture serve double duty.
-If you absolutely love a particular end-of-the-bed bench but it lacks storage, go ahead and purchase it.
+If you absolutely love a particular coffee table or end-of-the-bed bench but it lacks storage, go ahead and purchase it.

 Related: 21 Ways to Make a Small Bedroom Big